fbpx

 As storm clouds gather in the background, workers check power lines after violent storms passed through Mesa, Ariz.
 (AP Photo/Ross D. Franklin)

-Green Party offers write-in alternatives in ACC race
+Green Party offers alternatives in ACC race

 Reagan Priest Arizona Capitol Times//September 5, 2024//[read_meter]

-A pair of Green Party write-in candidates are running in the already crowded race for three seats on the Arizona Corporation Commission.
+A pair of Green Party candidates are running in the already crowded race for three seats on the Arizona Corporation Commission.

 Cease is a long-time member of the Arizona Green Party and has run as a Green-endorsed candidate in many Tucson elections.
 Luxenberg is a newer Arizona resident and a radiologist also based in Tucson.